 Remuneration of Group management

-Management, directors and members of the Supervisory Board of the Group received a total remuneration of EUR 761,133 in 2016 (2015: EUR 576,488) which was solely in the form of short term benefits.
+Management, directors and members of the Supervisory Board of the Group received a total remuneration of EUR 822,750 in 2017 (2016: EUR 761,133) was short term benefits.

-27. Subsequent Events after the end of the reporting period
+28. Subsequent Events after the end of the reporting period